Spencer Strider: 2024

 In 2024, Strider was named the Opening Day starting pitcher for the first time in his career, supplanting Max Fried.
 Strider pitched five innings of a no-decision.
 During Strider's next start, the Braves home opener at Truist Park, he reported elbow discomfort.
 After magnetic resonance imaging showed damage to the UCL in Strider's right elbow, he was placed on the injured list.
 On April 13, 2024, the Braves announced that Strider would miss the remainder of the 2024 season after undergoing surgery to repair his UCL.

 2025

 Strider made his 2025 debut against the Toronto Blue Jays on April 16, 2025, after 376 days since his last start.
 He pitched five innings, allowing five hits and two runs while walking just one batter and striking out five in a 3–1 loss.
 In that game, he recorded his 500th career strikeout in the fifth inning, striking out Addison Barger, making him the quickest primary starter to reach that mark, accomplishing it in 334 innings, breaking the previous record of 372 innings by Freddy Peralta.
 On June 14, Strider struck out thirteen Colorado Rockies batters in six shutout innings, helping the Braves set a franchise record for strikeouts thrown in a single game, as relievers Rafael Montero and Dylan Lee finished the 4–1 victory by recording six more strikeouts.

+2026

+On March 23, 2026, the Braves placed Strider on the injured list due to a left oblique strain.
+He was reactivated on May 2.
+Strider pitched 3 1/3 innings in his season debut against the Colorado Rockies, striking out six batters and walking five.
+Strider was placed on the 60-day injured list due to right elbow inflammation on June 17.
+At the trade deadline, it was reported that Strider was in discussions to be moved as part of a package to the Texas Rangers for Jacob deGrom before deGrom invoked his no-trade clause to block the move.